jianlins/SmartAnno/docs/2_setup_data.md

 If you chose the sentence splitting above, you will see two datasets:

 * Document-level dataset: you will review and annotate per document.
-* Sentence-level dataset(with a surfix '_sents'): you will review and annotate per sentence.
+* Sentence-level dataset(with a suffix '_sents'): you will review and annotate per sentence.

 ![Select Dataset](img/Selection_086.png)